sequelize/website/versioned_docs/version-6.x.x/other-topics/dialect-specific-things.md

 ### SQLite

 The underlying connector library used by Sequelize for SQLite is the [sqlite3](https://www.npmjs.com/package/sqlite3) npm package (version 4.0.0 or above).
+Due to security vulnerabilities with sqlite3@^4 it is recommended to use the [@vscode/sqlite3](https://www.npmjs.com/package/@vscode/sqlite3) fork if updating to sqlite3@^5.0.3 is not possible.

 You specify the storage file in the Sequelize constructor with the `storage` option (use `:memory:` for an in-memory SQLite instance).